Los Angeles Car Accident Attorney

-The Reeves Law Group is a law firm that specializes in accidents and serious injuries.
-The firm is well known and respected through a long record of success, fighting large insurance companies, well-financed corporate and individual defendants.
-These abilities are due to our large size, legal expertise and financial resources.
-If you have been in a serious auto accident, contact us today!
+The Reeves Law Group is a law firm that specializes in car accidents and serious injuries throughout the greater Los Angeles area.
+The firm is well known and respected through a long record of success, fighting large insurance companies, well-financed corporate and individual defendants, and have recovered over $200 Million dollars for our clients.
+These abilities are due to our large size, legal expertise, and financial resources.
+Lead trial attorney, Derek Pakiz, has been featured as Newsweek’s Top 10 Trial Lawyers in the Country.
+If you have been injured in a serious auto accident, contact us today!

-A Review of The Reeves Law Group, Los Angeles Car Accident Lawyer
+A Review of The Reeves Law Group, Los Angeles Car Accident Lawyers

-Are You in Need of an Experienced Car Accident Lawyer?
+Are You in Need of an Experienced Los Angeles Car Accident Lawyer?

 - It is important to find an experienced lawyer who knows the law and how it affects your case.
 Additionally, the right attorney will understand your medical needs and the impact of the accident on your personal and work life.

-- Your attorney should have experience with cases similar to yours.
+- Your car accident attorney should have experience with cases similar to yours.
 This helps to ensure that the lawyer knows the right strategy for your case.

 - The best attorneys are dedicated to their clients’ causes and will not rest until the injury victims receive all the compensation they are owed.